Post-operative Instructions

 On occasion, delayed swelling may occur at the lower wisdom tooth sites several weeks or months after surgery.
 This may be a low-grade infection due to food debris becoming trapped in the socket.
 If this occurs, call the office.
 Antibiotics or cleaning of the socket may be required.

-8. Diet: For regular extractions, patients should eat a soft, mushy diet for the first week after surgery.
-Try to avoid hot (high temperature) foods/liquids, and avoid anything spicy.
+7. Diet: For regular extractions, patients should eat a soft, mushy diet for the first week after surgery.
 If you have had bone grafting performed or a dental implant placed, you should maintain the soft, mushy diet for 3-weeks.

-12. Dentures: If a denture is inserted immediately after multiple tooth extractions, leave the denture in place for the first 48-hours following surgery.
+11. Dentures: If a denture is inserted immediately after multiple tooth extractions, leave the denture in place for the first 48-hours following surgery.
 The denture may initially be loose, but the tissues will swell and hold it more snugly in place.
 Any denture relining or adjustments will be performed by the clinician who made the denture for you.
-If you had implants placed, see #19 below for denture instructions.

-16. Sores or abrasions: These may occasionally appear on the lips, tongue and/or corners of the mouth due to dryness or stretching of the tissues.
+15. Sores or abrasions: These may occasionally appear on the lips and/or corner of the mouth due to dryness or stretching of the tissues.
 Use petroleum jelly or lip balm for the first week following surgery to facilitate healing.

-17. Alcohol and recreational drugs (including cannabis): To prevent drug interactions, uncontrolled movements, and airway complications during sedation, patients should not consume alcohol or use any non-prescription drugs/medications (including cannabis) within 2-weeks before sedation.
+17. Alcohol and recreational drugs (including cannabis): To prevent drug interactions, uncontrolled movements, and airway complications during sedation, patients should not consume alcohol or use any non-prescription drugs/medications (including cannabis) within 2-weeks of procedural sedation.
 Alcohol and recreational drugs should also be avoided while taking prescription pain medications after surgery.

-18. Smoking: To decrease the chances for healing complications, do not smoke tobacco (cigarettes or cigars), cannabis, and do not vape for 7-days following surgery.
+18. Smoking: To reduce healing complications, do not smoke any substances or vape for 72-hours following surgery.

-19. Dental implants: Patients must adhere to a mushy soft diet for 3-weeks during the early implant healing period.
-After that, avoid biting any food in the area of the implant(s) until 4-months have passed.
-Occasionally, the metal cap (healing abutment) portion that protrudes through the gingiva may loosen and fall off.
+19. Dental implants: Occasionally, the metal cap (healing abutment) portion that protrudes through the gingiva may loosen and fall off.
 This should not affect the stability or healing of the dental implant, which is in the bone under the gingiva.
 If this cap loosens or falls off, call the office.
 Keep the displaced metal cap and bring it with you.
-Flippers or dentures worn over top of healing dental implants MUST be removed while eating to prevent pressure being applied to the implants, which can lead to implant failure.

 IF YOU HAVE ANY QUESTIONS CONCERNING YOUR SURGICAL PROCEDURE, THE ANESTHETIC, OR ANY OF THE ABOVE INSTRUCTIONS, PLEASE DISCUSS THEM WITH YOUR SURGEON PRIOR TO TREATMENT.